predkambrij/eyeMon/README.md

 Currently are employed two methods for eye blink detection (template based and using farneback optical flow).
 See common_settings_comp.cpp

-##Running the code on your computer with X11 unix socket:
-- update uid and guid so that it matches your user and group id docker run -ti --rm \
-       -e DISPLAY=$DISPLAY \
-       -v /tmp/.X11-unix:/tmp/.X11-unix \
-       predkambrij/eyeMon

-##Running the code on your computer with SSH X11 forwarding:
+##Running the code on your computer:
 - git clone git@github.com:predkambrij/eyeMon.git
 - git clone git@github.com:predkambrij/eyeLike.git eyeMon/jni/eyeLike/
 - in case of using X11 unix socket, replace uid and gid in Dockerfile so that it matches your user id and group id